-Enviva requires all suppliers to sign a Master Wood Supply Agreement.
+Enviva requires all suppliers to sign an annual Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.

-Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and this supply base evaluation are reviewed annually to ensure it Enviva is aware of forest impact assessments, planning implementation and monitoring efforts, forestry best management practices in all of Enviva's supply areas.
+Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure it Enviva is aware of forest impact assessments, planning implementation and monitoring efforts, forestry best management practices in all of Enviva's supply areas.